- How can you get your content in a Google answer box?

 See below for the answer boxes side by side.
 The one on the left was my original, short-lived answer box, the one on the right is my more durable answer box.
 Note the change in the title of the blog, edits to the list titles and the new “Here’s how” line.

-Want an answer box on your website?
+Want a Google answer box for your website?

 Getting an answer box for your keywords can lead to a significant boost in traffic to your website.
 We work with a lot of technology companies in the Microsoft Partner Network, and it strikes us that many are seriously missing a trick.